-When the process is chosen, see Fig. 2 step 3.
+When the process is chosen, see Fig. 8 step 3 and Fig. 9, the user gets the list of all available layers, see Fig. 10.
 The techfile of the chosen process is used in order to access the list of the available layers.